robig/stlab/readme.txt

 == Planned version 1.0:
 * improve: create stlab.log and config.properties inside StLab.app directory
 * high priority: options/preferences dialog with author information
+* write support: write preset changes using write button
 * GUI: shadowed option Knobs when not in option mode?
 * Model: decode & encode missing program data (Expression Pedal)
 * Poll for device availability and program change!
 * Preset list (request from and save to device) edit by using LIVE view
-* Save & Load preset lists to/from file
 * display if current preset has been changed and got not written to file or device

 == Planned version X: